Tes3awy/Cisco-DNA-Center-Device-List/README.md

 [![published](https://static.production.devnetcloud.com/codeexchange/assets/images/devnet-published.svg)](https://developer.cisco.com/codeexchange/github/repo/Tes3awy/Cisco-DNA-Center-Device-List)

-# Cisco DNA Center Device List
+# Cisco DNA Center Device List and Device Config

-This program is designed to get a Cisco DNA Center device list and save them to an Excel sheet.
+This program is designed to export a Cisco DNA Center device list and save them to an Excel sheet and device configs and save them to text file.

 ## Table of Contents